nylnook/nylnook-website/src/documents/en/blog/daily-sketches-1.html.md

 [![Small contribution to the "Mots Passants Loving Dictionary"](/img/blog/mots-passants-helene-12mai2016-thumb.jpg)](/img/blog/mots-passants-helene-12mai2016.jpg)

-The book store "Au coin des Mots passants" in Gap wants to make a "loving dictionary" of his bookshop to celebrate its 5 years…
+The book store "Au coin des Mots passants" in Gap wants to make a "loving dictionary" of its bookshop to celebrate its 5 years…
 Pencil sketches and posca on site, then scan, digital compositing and inking with Krita.